Generation of Iterated Wreath Products Constructed from Almost Simple Groups: Wreath products of an abelian group by an almost simple group of Lie type

 Suppose that $S=D_4(q)$.
 Then, according to \cite[Chapter 2.6]{KleidmanLiebeck}, $\Out(S)=E\times F$, where $F$ is cyclic and $E$ is isomorpic to a subgroup of $S_4$.
 Suppose that $G/S$ is nilpotent, so $[G/S, G/S]\leq\Frat{G/S}$.
-As all non-trivial chief factors must be contained in $[G/S, G/S]$, they are inside $\Frat{G/S}$.
-However, abelian chief factors inside the Frattini group is not complemented, and therefore, $\delta_G(M)=0$.
+Consider a chief series of $G/S$ derived from the normal series $\trivsubgp\leq [G/S, G/S]<G/S$.
+Then any chief factor between $[G/S, G/S]$ and $G/S$ is also a chief factor of the abelianization of $G/S$.
+Hence it is a trivial chief factor, and all non-trivial chief factors of $G/S$ must be contained in $[G/S, G/S]$.
+It follows that they are inside $\Frat{G/S}$.
+However, abelian chief factors contained in the Frattini subgroup are not complemented, and therefore, $\delta_G(M)=0$.
 Now assume that $G/S$ is not nilpotent, whence $E$ is $S_3$, $A_4$ or $S_4$.
-Then $[G/S, G/S]$ is a subgroup of $C_3$, $C_2^2$ or $S_3$.
-A non-trivial chief factor must have size bigger than $2$, and hence non-trivial chief factors in $[G/S, G/S]$ have pairwise different orders.
+Then $[G/S, G/S]$ is a subgroup of $C_3$, $C_2^2$ or $A_4$.
+A chief factor which is non-trivial as a module must have order greater than $2$, and hence non-trivial chief factors in $[G/S, G/S]$ have pairwise different orders.
 The conclusion follows.
 Moreover, if $p\neq2, 3$, then $M$ is not $G$\nbd isomorphic to non-trivial chief factors in $[G/S, G/S]$.

 Now assume that $S=D_{2m}(q)$ for some $m\geq3$ and some prime power $q$.
 In this case, using \cite[Chapter 2.6]{KleidmanLiebeck} again, $\Out(S)=E\times F$, where $F$ is cyclic and $E$ is either abelian or isomorphic to $D_8$.
 Thus, $G/S$ is nilpotent.
 By the argumet above, $\delta_G(M)=0$.